The Yale Science Scholars Program seeks to promote the academic development of promising students through engagement in original scientific research.

 The Yale Science Scholars Program provides support for a summer research experience under the supervision of a Yale faculty member.
 Applicants are expected to have demonstrated exceptional potential and commitment through their coursework and prior research experience, and to present a well-developed proposal for a research project with substantial pedagogic and scholarly merit.

-Award recipients will perform research for 8-10 weeks during the summer of 2013, and will participate in summer and academic year activities of the Yale Science Scholars Program, including journal clubs, seminars, symposia and dinners.
+Award recipients will perform research for 8-10 weeks during the summer, and will participate in summer and academic year activities of the Yale Science Scholars Program, including journal clubs, seminars, symposia and dinners.